TempeHS/2025SE-HarryC-MajorProj/README.md

 ## If you wish to test the 2FA

-- Change the email manually in the admin_users in table in the database.db and you can change password though it will require you to go the admin_change_password.html and input the current password which is P@ssword12345
+- Change the email manually in the admin_users in table in the database.db and you can change password though it will require you to go the admin_change_password.html and input the current password which is P@ssword12345 (email could be in spam)

 ## Version History